 Background: Smriti received the Chartered Financial Analyst (CFA) designation in 1997 and holds three degrees: a B.S. in Chemistry and Environmental Science from St. Joseph's College in Bangalore, India, a MBA from the University of Rochester and a Master's-level French diploma from the Alliance Française.
-She is a Founding Member of the Washington D.C. chapter of Chief, the only organization designed for senior women leaders to strengthen their leadership journey, cross-pollinate ideas across industries, and effect change from the top down.
-She is passionate about the environment, mentoring women, personal growth, and lifelong learning.
-She is also a board member of Industrial Indicators.
+Smriti is committed to building winning teams and mentoring young professionals while pursuing her passion for the environment, personal growth, and lifelong learning.